 – Plantain: Astringent herb with “drawing” qualities, perfect for bee stings and insect bites.
 Antibacterial and healing.

-– St. John’s Wort: Even though we most often think of St. John’s Wart as useful for depression when taken internally, it is also used topically for healing skin trauma like burns, rashes, and cuts.
+– St. John’s Wort: Even though we most often think of St. John’s Wart as useful for depression when taken internally, it is also used topically for skin trauma like burns, rashes, and cuts.

 – Chickweed: Soothing and anti-inflammatory.
 Useful for irritated, itchy, or rashy skin, including diaper rash.